-The temporary transfer of water rights deposited in the Water Bank shall occur in the year in which the rights were deposited, initially or through renewal.
+The temporary transfer of water rights deposited in the Water Bank, done in accordance with this section, shall occur in the year in which the rights were deposited, initially or through renewal.
 Such water rights shall not accumulate or carry over to be reallocated in future years.